 Irritable Bowel Syndrome abbreviated as IBS is a chronic condition affecting the intestine.
 It is manifested in different ways in each patient.
-Only in less percent of patients IBS become severe.
-But usually it requires treatment for a long term.
-IBS does not affect the intestinal tissues and does not lead to increased risk of colorectal cancer.
-In Ayurveda the condition similar to IBS is explained as Grahani.
-Dr.Gupta’sIAFAhas effective Ayurvedic management for IBS.
-As the condition requires long term management IAFA has initiated a well-defined treatment protocol for ensuring complete recovery from Irritable Bowel Syndrome.
+Only in less percent of patients IBS becomes severe.
+But usually, it requires treatment for the long term.
+IBS does not affect the intestinal tissues and does not lead to an increased risk of colorectal cancer.
+In Ayurveda, a condition similar to IBS is explained as Grahani.

 Causes of Irritable Bowel Syndrome

-The exactreason of IBS is not known.
-Following are considered to be some causative factors
+The exact reason for IBS is not known.
+Following are considered to be some causative factors:-

-- Variation in intestinal muscle contractions: Stronger and long lasting intestinal contractions mayresult in gas formation, bloating and diarrhea.
-Slower and weaker intestinal contractions reduce speed of food passage and result in hard and dry stools.
+- Variation in intestinal muscle contractions: Stronger and long-lasting intestinal contractions may result in gas formation, bloating, and diarrhea.
+Slower and weaker intestinal contractions reduce the speed of food passage and result in hard and dry stools.

-- Abnormalities of Intestinal nerves: Defects inneuronal signals between the brain and the intestines may result in overreactionto digestive process causing pain, diarrhea or constipation.
+- Abnormalities of Intestinal nerves: Defects in neuronal signals between the brain and the intestines may result in overreaction to the digestive process causing pain, diarrhea, or constipation.

-- Intestinal Inflammation: More number of immune mediated cells in can cause increased response manifested as pain and diarrhea.
+- Intestinal Inflammation: More number of immune-mediated cells it can cause increased response manifested as pain and diarrhea.

 - Severe infection: Severe bacterial or viral diarrhea can lead to IBS later.
-Also large number of bacteria in intestine can cause IBS.
+Also, a large number of bacteria in the intestine can cause IBS.